-Small quantities of acids or bases, where pH is the ONLY hazardous characteristic, may be neutralized to a pH range of 5.5-10.0 and the neutral non-hazardous solution disposed into the sanitary sewer system.
+Small quantities of acids or bases, where pH is the ONLY hazardous characteristic, may be neutralized to a pH range of 6-9 and the neutral non-hazardous solution disposed into the sanitary sewer system.
 Record keeping is legally required.
+Neutralization logs shall be maintained for at least 3 years.
 Neutralization logs shall be maintained at the point of sewer discharge, including date of discharge, individual discharging, analytical method used to determine pH, results of analytical method, volume of discharged liquid.